MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab4_Canvas_App.md

 1. On the **Command** bar, select the **Save** button to save your app.

-> **Important:**
+> [!IMPORTANT]
-If you copied and pasted the formula into the formula bar, it is possible that the '' are incorrect for Equipment and Equipment Name.
+> If you copied and pasted the formula into the formula bar, it is possible that the '' are incorrect for Equipment and Equipment Name.
 If you are getting a formula error, try removing and retyping them.

 ## Task 4: Build a container to display record operations.